2022-23 Academic Year Classes

-To transfer funds to another class, CTM needs 48 hours to process the request and funds can only be transferred to classes before the end of Summer Stage that year.
+To transfer funds to another class, CTM needs 48 hours to process the request and funds can only be transferred to classes before the end of August 2022.
 We do not allow transfers after the class has begun.

 Student Grade/Age Policy